 Texas woman arrested for allegedly trying to buy another woman’s child at Walmart

-CROCKETT, Texas (KETK) – A woman was arrested in Crockett for allegedly attempting to purchase another woman’s child at Walmart while they were in the self-checkout line.
+CROCKETT, Texas (KETK) – A woman has been arrested in Texas for allegedly attempting to purchase another woman’s child at Walmart while they were in the self-checkout line.

-Police records show Rebecca Lanette Taylor, 49, of Crockett, was detained Jan.
+Police records show Rebecca Lanette Taylor, 49, of Crockett was detained on Jan.
 18 and charged with the sale or purchase of a child, which is a third-degree felony.
-Taylor was booked into the Houston County Jail and is being held on a $50,000 bond.
+Taylor was booked into the Houston County Jail, where she was being held on a $50,000 bond.

 An affidavit of probable cause filed by Lt.
 Ahleea Price with the Crockett Police Department described how she got a phone call from the mother of the child “advising a white woman with blonde hair approached her in the Crockett Walmart, wanting to purchase her son.”